claudiofronterre/misc/concepts_and_others.md

 - teach statistical thinking, not statistical techniques;
 - how to recognise when standard methods are inadequate;
 - the statistician as an integral (and committed!) part of the research team.

+## “Analyse problems, not data” PJD
+Choice of model/method should relate to scientific purpose.